45 Years Ago: David Bowie Launches His U.S. ‘Ziggy Stardust’ Tour

-An alien arrived on American shores 40 years ago.
 On Sept.
-22, 1972, David Bowie brought Ziggy Stardust to the Cleveland Music Hall on the opening night of the American leg of his tour.
-Bowie’s album ‘The Rise and Fall of Ziggy Stardust and the Spiders from Mars‘ had been released three months earlier and this was America’s first-ever glimpse of the budding superstar.
+22, 1972, David Bowie brought Ziggy Stardust to the Cleveland Music Hall on the opening night of the U.S. leg of his tour.
+His album The Rise and Fall of Ziggy Stardust and the Spiders From Mars had been released three months earlier; this was America’s first-ever glimpse of the budding superstar.

-As was so often the case, Scott was spot-on with her assessment.
+Scott was spot-on with her assessment.
 A sold-out performance at New York’s Carnegie Hall six days later turned the nation’s heads and led to the tour being extended for another two months.

 But as much as Ziggy was loved, by the next year Bowie was ready to move on.
-In July 1973 on the last night of the tour at the Hammersmith Odeon, Bowie, possibly due to a rift with the Spiders over money, told the crowd, “Of all the shows on the tour this particular show will remain with us the longest, because not only is it the last show of the tour, it’s the last show we’ll ever do.”
+In July 1973, on the last night of the tour at the Hammersmith Odeon, Bowie, possibly due to a rift with the Spiders over money, told the crowd, “Of all the shows on the tour this particular show will remain with us the longest, because not only is it the last show of the tour, it’s the last show we’ll ever do.”